-Melissa Rowan, CMP, is Assistant Director of Meetings with primary responsibility for coordinating, implementing and managing all aspects of NMHC meetings and sponsorships.
-Melissa has over 6 years of experience planning and managing a variety of events, conferences, and trade shows.
+Melissa Rowan, CMP, is Associate Vice President, Sponsorships and Exhibits and is responsible for developing and managing NMHC’s sponsorship and exhibits programs.
+Melissa has over 10 years of experience in planning, managing, and implementing a variety of conferences, trade shows, and sponsorship opportunities.
 Melissa has a B.A. in Communications from Marymount University.

 La Fayette Flowers is Membership Manager, with responsibility for coordinating and administering membership services including meetings, and database maintenance.
 Prior to joining NMHC, La Fayette was employed by Pitney Bowes Management Services as a site representative.
 La Fayette has also worked as an intern at the United States Department of Energy where he received a superior achievement award for developing a classification system for the Defense Nuclear Facility Safety Board.

-Dave Knerler is Director of Technology, with responsibility for maintaining NMHC computer systems and network, including providing all end user support, managing all server systems, and the telephone/voicemail system.
+Dave Knerler is Senior Director of Technology, with responsibility for maintaining NMHC computer systems and network, including providing all end user support, managing all server systems, and the telephone/voicemail system.
 Dave served as IT Manager for Finet, one of the first mortgage brokerages in the country to use laptop computer technology for originating residential real estate loans by loan agents in the field.
 Dave managed IT for Rent Net through their expansion into Move.com, continuing on after a buyout by Homestore.
 Prior to relocating from California in 2008, he managed Information Technology for Yerba Beuna Center for the Arts in San Francisco and most recently served at the Studio Theatre in Washington DC where he was Director of Information Technology.
 Dave has over 20 years of IT experience, working the past eight years exclusively for non-profit organizations.